MAIF/otoroshi/ROADMAP.md

   - implement secret vaults
   - implement grapql plugins (except federation)
 - [ ] Q3 2022
+  - remote tunnels for easier exposition
+  - relay routing
+- [ ] Q4 2022
   - rollout new proxy engine
+  - kubernetes integration upgrades
     - implement k8s SMI spec support
     - implement k8s Gateway API support
-- [ ] Q4 2022
-  - use wizard to help resources creation
+  - introduce wizards to help resources creation
+- [ ] next
+  - introduce new versioning scheme (see below)
-    - use @maif/react-form
+  - new plugins
+    - provide a plugin to act as an Eureka 2 backend
+    - provide a plugin to handle backend discovery backed by Eureka 2
+    - provide a Brotli compression plugin
+  - give the kubernetes integration some love
+  - pluggable authentication modules
+  - scala version upgrade
+  - better testing infrastructure for multi node environments

 ## versioning

 after releasing 1.5.0 we plan to make a new release immediately with version number 16.0.0 as previous minor version where actually major ones.
 We will not make a 15.0.0 as there are already alpha releases of the 1.5.0.
+Then, as we release a new version every month (every 4 to 8 weeks), we will increment the major version for each release.

 ## authentication and security